-Catamaran Hills Vineyard, established in 2021 by passionate wine enthusiast family located in Loudoun County, VA.
-Nestled between the scenic Short Hill Mountain to the Southwest and Catoctin Mountain to the Northeast, the vineyard sits on rolling hills that offer stunning mountain views and captivating sunsets along Middelburg, AVA.
+Catamaran Hills Vineyard, established in 2021 by family of passionate wine enthusiasts located in Loudoun County, VA in the Middleburg American Viticulture Area.
+Nestled between the scenic Short Hill Mountain to the Southwest and Catoctin Mountain to the Northeast, the vineyard sits on rolling hills that offer stunning mountain views and captivating sunsets.

 Each of our wines delivers smooth, refined flavors that elevate every sip, just as a catamaran transforms sailing into a seamless, exhilarating journey.
 We celebrate the Spirit of balance, and adventure, where two hulls symbolize harmony and grace

-Catamaran Hills, under the guidance of Doug Fabiolli renowned as "The Godfather of Loudoun wine", is dedicated to delivering an exceptional vineyard experience..
-We have unveiled the inaugural bottle of wine crafted from our very own vineyard.
-Opened to public on July 4th 2025.
+Catamaran Hills, under the guidance of Doug Fabbioli renowned as "The Godfather of Loudoun wine", is dedicated to delivering an exceptional vineyard experience..
+We have unveiled the inaugural bottle of wine crafted from our very own vineyard in July 4th 2025.

 Key Events